Asbestos on Navy Cruisers

 About Navy Cruisers

-In the U.S. Navy, cruisers played important roles in both World Wars, Korean War, Vietnam War, and the Cold War.
+In the U.S. Navy, cruisers played important roles in both of the World Wars, the Korean War, the Vietnam War, and the Cold War.
 Cruisers became prominent after battleships waned in popularity after World War II.
-At that time, cruisers took over as the vessels most involved in direct combat.[4][5]
+At that time, cruisers took over as the vessels most involved in direct combat.

 Types of Cruisers

-Naval cruisers are some of the most varied of ship types.
-Several cruiser designations are used by the U.S. Navy.
+Naval cruisers have more variety than many other ship types.
+The U.S. Navy uses several cruiser designations.
 Different designations distinguish the ships by type and purpose.
-The types of cruisers built for the Navy include:[6]
+The types of cruisers built for the Navy include:[5]

 Modern cruisers did not evolve or engage in wartime activities until World War I. U.S. Navy cruisers were first deployed in 1914.
 During the Great War, thirty cruisers were activated for patrol missions.
 Cruisers also escorted larger fleets and placed underwater mines.